rancher/fleet-docs/docs/ref-crds.md

 #### BundleDeployment

+BundleDeployment is used internally by Fleet and should not be used directly.
+When a Bundle is deployed to a cluster an instance of a Bundle is called a BundleDeployment.
+A BundleDeployment represents the state of that Bundle on a specific cluster with its cluster specific customizations.
+The Fleet agent is only aware of BundleDeployment resources that are created for the cluster the agent is managing.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |